Menu

 Final thoughts / Conclusion

 Using chlorine tablets is easy and effective.
 An automatic chlorinator should be the way to go, especially for big pools.
 We can use a floating dispenser if we have a small pool for kids (maybe inflatable).
-If we don’t have an automatic chlorinator, but we have a bigger pool, dropping the tablets on the skimmer can do the work.
-But in the long run, the most helpful device is the automatic chlorinator.

 Also, if you want to know exactly how much chlorine to add to your pool, consider buying the Sutro Water Monitor, and the app will tell you how much to add and when, regardless of the pool brands you use to sanitize your pool.